BuildForSDGCohort2/Team-212-groupa-frontendreact/README.md

 You will be requested for your github account password.

-We now have access to the repository locally and we can now start workin on it.
+We now have access to the repository locally and we can start working on it.
 Change your directory into the new created folder :

 ```
 $ cd Team-212-groupa-frontendreact